yadomi/node-red-contrib-uimaker/README.md

 yarn install
 ```

-2. Start `tsc` in watch mode to compile
+2. Start the compilation then watch for change

 ```
-yarn build --watch
+yarn build:watch
 ```

 In a new terminal, add the nodes as dependencies for `node-red`: